 - After arthroscopy the wound is covered with gauze and an ace wrap.
-Loosen bandage only if swelling of the foot and ankle occurs. - It is normal for the knee to bleed and swell following surgery if blood soaks onto the ACE bandage, do not become alarmed reinforce with additional dressing.
-If bright red blood persists despite icing and elevation, please call for further instructions. - Remove surgical dressing on the third post-operative day if minimal drainage is present, apply band-aids over incisions and change daily.
+Loosen bandage only if swelling of the foot and ankle occurs. - > It is normal for the knee to bleed and swell following surgery if blood soaks onto the ACE bandage, do not become alarmed reinforce with additional dressing.
+If bright red blood persists despite icing and elevation, please call for further instructions. - Remove surgical dressing on the third post-operative day if minimal drainage is present, apply new dressing over incisions and change daily.
 Do NOT remove the paper strips or cut any of the visible sutures.
-Reapply the ace wrap for the first week to control swelling. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a large garbage bag over your leg starting 48 hours after surgery NO immersion of operative leg (i.e. bath, hot tub, sauna, or pool) Do NOT apply ointments to the incisions.
+Reapply the ace wrap for the first week to control swelling. - To avoid infection, keep surgical incisions clean and dry you may shower only 3-4 days after surgery NO immersion of operative leg (i.e. bath, hot tub, sauna, or pool) Do NOT apply ointments to the incisions.